 Next, let’s talk about Disney Genie, Disney Genie+, and Individual Attraction Selection.
 We did a post recently explaining some of the basics of these three things in less than 500 words.
 You can click here to see that, but we’ve also have the core information here:

 Once you’re done with that ride, you can make another Genie+ Lightning Lane selection — 1 ride at a time, throughout the day.
 You may be able to hold 2 Genie+ Lightning Lane selections at one time in certain special circumstances — more on that below in the questions.
-Over 40 attractions will be available through Genie+ at Disney World, over 15 attractions will be available through Genie+ at Disneyland.
+46 attractions are available through Genie+ at Disney World, over 15 attractions will be available through Genie+ at Disneyland.
 NOT all attractions will be available through Genie+.

 Disney has specified that starting on October 19th (the date of the launch of Genie and Genie+), guests will be able to purchase Genie+ either on the day of their visit or they’ll be able to purchase it as an add-on to theme park tickets by modifying the guest ticket prior to arrival.
-Guests will also be able to purchase new tickets that include Genie+ before their visit.
+Guests will also be able to purchase new tickets that include Genie+ before their visit, but if you buy Genie+ before your visit, you must buy it for all the days of your visit.
+If you only want Genie+ on certain days (not all of them), you’ll have to wait and buy it on the day that you want to use it.
 While guests will be able to purchase Genie+ in advance after the launch of the service, the situation seems different for Annual Passholders.

 Note that whether you purchase Genie+ in advance or on the day of your visit, you cannot make a Genie+ Lightning Lane selection until the DAY OF your trip.
 At Disney World, guests can make their first Lightning Lane attraction selection at 7AM on the day of their visit.
 At Disneyland, the first Genie+ Lightning Lane selection can be made once you’re in the park.